Metanavigation:

 Material of the Scope Fieldwork Project

-• L&C Field Manuals and Stimulus Materials
+• L & C Field Manuals and Stimulus Materials

 This site contains a bonanza of material for the field elicitation of semantics data and for the field collection of verbal behaviour.
 The stimulus kits included here are unique resources that have been compiled over nearly twenty years of investigation of under-studied languages by the Language & Cognition Group at the Max Planck Institute for Psycholinguistics in Nijmegen.
-For years these field manuals have been available on demand, but now, for the first time, they have been put online.
+For years these field manuals have been available on demand, but now they have been put online.
 The website site containing these stimulus kits will serve as the online repository for both older manuals and for new ones currently under development.
 Free registration is required to access the materials.

 Developed by: Language & Cognition Group Max Planck Institute for Psycholinguistics